bxjyj/bxjyj/README.md

 # Hi, I'm Jade Xu!

+(IMG_5739.jpg)
-🎓 Senior at University of Florida, studying Computer Science with a minor in Mathematics 🔭 Aspiring Data Scientist and Machine Learning and Sustainability Enthusiast
+🎓 Senior at University of Florida, studying Computer Science with a minor in Mathematics 🔭 Aspiring Data Scientist/Machine Learning Engineer and Sustainability Enthusiast

 I'm a data enthusiast who loves bringing geographic and environmental insights to life through visualizations.
 As president of my university's hiking club, I combine my passion for nature and sustainability with analytical skills—using math-driven approaches to optimize data analysis and build machine learning models.
 Whether I'm exploring trails or exploring datasets, I'm always looking for patterns that tell compelling stories about our world.